top of page

 NY, New York 10031

-The evening will showcase screenings of select WoW! films, talks from the contributors, and readings from featured poets.
-Books will be available for purchase and are complimentary for the featured poets.
-This event launches the next season of Whitman on Walls! for 2025, as the community project tours NYC and the USA.
+The evening showcased screenings of select WoW! films, talks from the contributors, and readings from featured poets.
+Books are now available for purchase and are complimentary to the featured poets.
+This event launched the next season of Whitman on Walls! for 2025, as the community project tours NYC and the USA.

 Whitman on Walls!
 Anthology Volume 2 cover design by Zach Stanik and Lauren Gatta